-It represents the deemed contribution by controlling shareholders through Chan Sing Hoi Enterprises, in the issuance of non-interest bearing promissory notes to Chan Sing Hoi Enterprises in 2020, details of which are set out in note 18.
-The contribution reserve represents the difference between the fair value of assets acquired and the fair value of the non-interest bearing promissory notes issued.
+It represents the deemed contribution by controlling shareholders, in the issuance of non-interest bearing promissory notes to Chan Sing Hoi Enterprises in 2020.
+The promissory notes have been further extended to next three years upon its maturity.
+The contribution reserve represents the difference between the fair value of assets acquired and the fair value of the non-interest bearing promissory notes issued in 2020, and the difference of fair value change of promissory notes extended in 2023, details of which are set out in note 18.